Longitudes is a place where I can share my thoughts and interests with others. As other writers will attest, this is incredibly liberating.

-Longitudes serves several purposes, but perhaps most importantly, it allows me to express my thoughts in a public way, which is incredibly liberating.
-Outside of this blog, I managed to express myself in a couple books.
-I recently finished a hiking memoir, and it should be available in July-August 2018.
+Outside of my blog, I’ve expressed myself in two books.
+I recently completed a hiking memoir that should be available in August 2018.
 The title is Evergreen Dreaming: Trail Tales of an Aging Hiker.

-And several years ago, I published a nonfiction history book about a 19th-century sailing ship.
-It’s called Bluejackets in the Blubber Room: A Biography of the “William Badger,” 1828-1865, published by University of Alabama Press.
+Several years ago, I published a nonfiction history book about a 19th-century sailing ship.
+The title is Bluejackets in the Blubber Room: A Biography of the “William Badger,” 1828-1865, published by University of Alabama Press.
 Additionally, I’ve published various articles with magazines like Film International, History Magazine, and assorted music publications.

 Below, I have details about my “blubber book,” and soon hope to have “breaking news” (sorry, couldn’t help it) about my upcoming terrestrial book, Evergreen Dreaming.
 Stay tuned!